Andalusi Romance: Sample text

 Presented below is one of the few kharjas whose interpretation is secure from beginning to end.
 It has been transcribed from a late thirteen-century copy in Hebrew script, but it is also attested (in rather poor condition) in an Arabic manuscript from the early twelfth century.

 Another kharja is presented below, transcribed from Arabic script by García Gómez:

 However the above kharja, like most others, presents numerous textual difficulties.
-Below is Jones' transcription of it, with vowels inserted and uncertain readings italicized.
+Below is Jones's transcription of it, with vowels inserted and uncertain readings italicized.
 Note the discrepancies.